-Why would you want to have a wood stain on a wooden surface before applying a wood conditioner?
-Why use a wood conditioner before stain?
+Why apply a wood stain to a wood surface before using a wood conditioner?
+Why use a wood conditioner before staining?
 This is the exact question I was asked initially by a woodworker from Maine.
-All wood is porous and will absorb fluid that is applied to it.
-But how do you get the liquid out?
-You can do it with a wood conditioner.
-Most conditioners have some sort of bleach in them and should be applied after the stain.
-This will prevent the bleach from staining the wood.
-Let us look at some conditioners that you can use before the stain.
+All wood is porous and will absorb liquid applied to it.
+But how do you get the liquid back out?
+You can do that with a wood conditioner.
+Most conditioners contain some bleach and should be applied after staining.
+This will prevent the bleach from discoloring the wood.
+Let us look at some conditioners you can use before staining.

 General Finishes Pre-stain Quart

 It contains oil, resins, and pigments that produce stains rich in color.
 The pigment is distributed throughout the pigment.
 It is ideal for woodwork.
 Use a cloth, brush, or spray to apply the wood stain.
 Stir well before the application.

 It is easy to clean.
 Use mineral spirits to make sure that it is clean.
 Use the conditioner before adding a stain.
 There is uniformity in the manner in which the surface accepts the conditioner.

 That is a result of the conditioner penetrating through the wood surface.
 It prevents streaking and blotching.
 That is how you achieve a beautiful and even stain.

 The wax conditioner is for cutting boards and wooden bowls.
 It is non-toxic and hence safe for food contact surfaces.
 It contains quality mineral oil that is water-resistant.
 It revives old wood and prevents drying and cracking.

 The wax is anti-bacterial and seals and repairs knife marks.
 It is stabilized with vitamin E as it conditions and maintains wooden blocks.
 It keeps the mineral oil and moisture out of the wood surface.